econia-labs/emojicoin-dot-fun/src/typescript/sdk/README.md

 The emojicoin SDK was originally used to supplement the next.js frontend with server-side queries that use private API keys.
-As such, there are a few configurations and quirks to be mindful of when using the SDK.
+As such, there are a few configuration options and quirks to be mindful of when using the SDK.

 ### Loading environment variables